alexanderfagerlund/Spin-fractionalization/README.md

 # Spin fractionalization

 Supporting data for the paper "Spin fractionalization at the edge of quantum Hall fluids induced by bulk quasiparticles".
-Arxiv link: https://arxiv.org/abs/2412.14879
+Arxiv link: https://arxiv.org/abs/2412.14879 DOI: 10.5281/zenodo.16323231

 # Explanation of files: